kkredit/confronting-wicked-crypto/reading/laws/HR13680-94thCongress1975-1976AnActtoamendtheForeignAssistanceActof1961andtheForeignMilitarySalesAct.md

 # H.R.13680 - 94th Congress (1975-1976): An Act to amend the Foreign Assistance Act of 1961 and the Foreign Military Sales Act

 - Summary:
-  - U.S. HR.13680, the Arms Export Control Act of 1976, which amends previous acts and establishes ITAR (International Traffic in Arms Regulations)
+  - U.S. HR.13680, the Arms Export Control Act (AECA) of 1976, which amends previous acts and establishes ITAR (International Traffic in Arms Regulations)
 - Purpose:
 - Premises:
 - Contributions: